 If equipment cost is equal to or greater than $5,000, complete a University CUBO 206 form and forward to Surplus Property, Administrative Services Building.
-Surplus Property will forward the signed form to the Fixed Assets Manager, Accounting Services, Administrative Services Building.
+Surplus Property will forward the signed form to the Fixed Assets Manager.
 The equipment item will retain the same inventory number and be carried at the original cost.

 Cannibalization Of Equipment

 Equipment that is equal to or greater than $5,000 and is obsolete or inoperable may be cannibalized and the parts used to repair or rebuild other equipment.
 Inoperable equipment may only be used for parts when it is impractical and not cost effective to repair.
 Departments may keep the cannibalized equipment within their division but a completed University CUBO 206 form is required to be sent to Surplus Property, Administrative Services Building, along with the inventory tag, documenting the cannibalization of equipment.
-Surplus Property will forward a signed copy of the University CUBO 206 form to the Fixed Assets Manager, Accounting Services, Administrative Services Building for removal of the equipment from the detailed inventory listing.
+Surplus Property will forward a signed copy of the University CUBO 206 form to the Fixed Assets Manager for removal of the equipment from the detailed inventory listing.

 Cannibalization of federal equipment (equipment that is titled federal or government furnished) requires written approval from the appropriate agency.
 A University CUBO 206 form is required to be sent to Surplus Property, Administrative Services Building, along with the inventory tag and federal documentation approving the cannibalization.
-Surplus Property will forward a signed copy of the completed CUBO 206 and federal documentation to the Fixed Assets Manager, Accounting Services, Administrative Services Building, when the equipment is equal to or greater than $5,000.
+Surplus Property will forward a signed copy of the completed CUBO 206 and federal documentation to the Fixed Assets Manager, when the equipment is equal to or greater than $5,000.

 If a piece of capitalized equipment cannot be located, an extensive search must be conducted to find it.
-If it still cannot be found, a CUBO 206 must be completed and signed by the department head along with a letter stating that a search has been done and explaining as to why they feel it should be removed from the university's inventory.
+If it still cannot be found, a CUBO 206 must be completed and signed by the department head along with a letter stating that a search has been done and explaining as to why they feel it should be removed from the University's inventory.
 The completed CUBO 206 and a copy of the documentation is forwarded to Surplus Property, Administrative Services Building.
-Surplus Property will forward the signed CUBO 206 with a copy of the documentation to the Fixed Assets Manager, Accounting Services, Administrative Building.
-Upon review by the Fixed Assets Manager the decision will be made whether to remove the equipment from the inventory or if further action should be taken
+Surplus Property will forward the signed CUBO 206 with a copy of the documentation to the Fixed Assets Manager for removal of the equipment from the detailed inventory listing.

 F. Insurance On University Equipment

 All University equipment valued in excess of the State Insurance Reserve Fund deductible (currently $1,000) is insured for losses resulting from theft and natural disaster.
 Losses should be reported to Risk Management upon occurrence.
 In addition, a completed University CUBO 206 form should be forwarded to Surplus Property, Administrative Services Building.
-Surplus Property will forward the CUBO 206 to the Fixed Assets Manager, Accounting Service, Administrative Services Building to remove the equipment item from the University's detailed inventory listing.
+Surplus Property will forward the CUBO 206 to the Fixed Assets Manager to remove the equipment item from the University's detailed inventory listing.